leventdem/localForageBenchmark/README.md

 ## Methodology

-To measure performance we are using the function performance.
+To measure performance we are using the performance in two time intervals.
 The encryption is done with the AES GCM mode and a 128 bit static key.
 There is no additional data.

 ### Write test

-We are pushing all the setItem operations and executing through a Promise.all execution.
+We are pushing all the setItem operations and executing through a Promise.all call.
 The single instance implies :
 - \# of keys setItem operations
+- \# of keys encryption operations ( for the test with enc)

 ```language-javascript
  const promiseArr = []